-Under the Family Smoking Prevention and Tobacco Control Act, the FDA must show that any new rule to regulate the marketing and sale of tobacco products or to regulate the characteristics of tobacco products is appropriate for the protection of the public health.
+Under the Family Smoking Prevention and Tobacco Control Act, the FDA must show that any new rule to regulate the marketing and sale of tobacco products or to regulate the characteristics of tobacco products is appropriate for the protection of public health.
 The Act requires the FDA to show the impact on the population as a whole, including users and nonusers of the tobacco products, and to take into account initiation, cessation and toxicity.
-With the recent deeming regulations extending the jurisdiction of the Center for Tobacco Products (CTP) to e-cigarettes and cigars, public health analyses of regulations will need to account for the complexities of effects over a broad range of products.
-For the FDA to determine whether regulatory action is appropriate for the protection of public health, reliable, research-based projections of behavioral and public health impacts is thus required.
+With the recent Deeming Regulations extending the jurisdiction of the Center for Tobacco Products (CTP) to electronic nicotine delivery systems (ENDS, aka e-cigarettes) and cigars, public health analyses of regulations will need to account for the complexities of effects over a broad range of products.
+For the FDA to determine whether potential regulatory actions are appropriate for the protection of public health, reliable, research-based projections of behavioral and public health impacts are thus required.
 Detailed and reliable simulation modeling of tobacco use and related health outcomes is a tool that can assist the FDA to make such projections of regulatory impacts.

-- Aim 1: Analyze longitudinal and cross-sectional polytobacco use data to estimate rates of tobacco use prevalence, initiation, cessation, and switching that will parameterize four tobacco simulation models.
+- Aim 1: Analyze longitudinal and cross-sectional polytobacco use data to estimate rates of tobacco use prevalence, initiation, cessation, and switching that inform CAsToR's tobacco simulation models.

-- Aim 3: Develop evidence-based estimates of the major behavioral impacts from selected FDA tobacco regulatory actions.
+- Aim 3: Develop evidence-based estimates of the major behavioral impacts from FDA tobacco regulatory actions, for the entire US population and for relevant vulnerable populations in the US.

 - Aim 4: Develop the capacity to provide increasingly reliable, research-based projections of future use patterns and health outcomes for current and new products.

-- Aim 5: Develop the administrative infrastructure and substantive capacity to provide increasingly comprehensive evidence-based projections of behavioral and public health impacts from current and potential new FDA tobacco regulatory actions, both generally and on a rapid response basis.
+- Aim 5: Provide administrative infrastructure and substantive capacity to provide increasingly comprehensive evidence-based projections of behavioral and public health impacts from current and potential new FDA tobacco regulatory actions.

 - Aim 6: Educate existing and next generation tobacco control researchers about tobacco control policy modeling and how to make their research more relevant to policy-focused efforts.